Elias Díaz Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.82 team ERA that ranks ninth among all MLB pitching staffs.
+- The Padres have a 3.79 team ERA that ranks seventh across all MLB pitching staffs.

-- The Padres allow the 10th-fewest home runs in baseball (66 total, one per game).
+- The Padres allow the ninth-fewest home runs in baseball (67 total, 1.0 per game).

-- In his last time out on Sunday against the Chicago Cubs, the left-hander threw 1 2/3 innings, giving up five earned runs while surrendering seven hits.
+- In his last time out on Tuesday against the Chicago Cubs, the left-hander threw six scoreless innings while surrendering two hits.

-- In nine games this season, the 23-year-old has amassed an ERA of 5.35, with 5.9 strikeouts per nine innings.
-Opponents are batting .293 against him.
+- In 12 games this season, the 30-year-old has amassed a 4.21 ERA and 10.0 strikeouts per nine innings, while allowing a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.